 2. City Parks

 When I lived in New York City, for an occasional boost of inspiration I used to lug my banjo to Central Park, find a shady tree in a vast swath of green known as Sheep Meadow and play for hours.
 I didn’t always find inspiration, but it sure made practice sessions more fun.
 No doubt if I’d stayed home that day I would never have touched my banjo.
 Not once.
+Secondly, it was a treat for those strolling through the park to hear banjo floating through the trees.
+Wherever you live, there’s a city park…go practice there.
+You’ll love it and so will others.

 3. Foreign City